tjdaley/NotTrcpTwitterBot/README.md

 ## From a Terminal Session

 If you run this from a terminal session, then you may want to use the **--status** option, which will print a simple progress bar that counts down the minutes until the next tweet will be published.
-The following command
+The following command:

 ```
 $ python publish.py --status --time 10:00